realbigplugins/client-dash/readme.txt

 = 2.1.0 =
 * Fix: Bumping to a minor version to ensure that anyone who may have updated to v2.0.1110 will continue to recieve updates properly
 * You can now use `<span>` and `<i>` tags with Class Names and `<iframe>` tags within the Text/HTML Dashboard Widget
+* Auto-Embeds (such as YouTube videos) now work by just pasting in the URL

 = 2.0.12 =
 * Fix: Build script messed up the version number